A Balance Of Mindset And Mental Health

 His bout with depression reached its nadir in 2014 after a second DUI arrest led to Phelps checking himself into a rehabilitation centre in a desperate effort to make sense of it all.

-In an interview with Associated Press this week, he recalled:
+In an interview with Associated Press in 2019, he recalled:

 “When I was in my room and not wanting to talk to anybody for a number of days and not wanting to be alive, I wanted to see what other roads I could take to see if there was help.”